NeoBuddy

 SBAR should be used to support efficient clinical communication.
 Monday academic meetings take place at 12:30 in person in the Neonatal Department Committee Room.
 Other meetings include the alternate Tuesday joint obstetric and neonatal morbidity and mortality meeting and the Friday Executive Committee meeting.

 Parking and access card information is addressed in the digital flipbook.
-Staff are not typically granted automatic access to the maternity block parking lot, and access cards are managed by the Medical Manager.

 Resource links